Formula used

 Understanding Gratuity in India

-Tax Implications of Gratuity in India
+Gratuity and Its Tax Implications in India

 Why Use RupeeKit's Gratuity Calculator?